2018 Pennsylvania primary: There's a lot you need to know

-Next Tuesday, May 15, is primary day in Pennsylvania, and voters will find a number of races that are wide open – especially in the congressional mid-term elections, where voting districts look much different.
+It's primary day in Pennsylvania and polls are open until 8 p.m.

+Voters will find a number of races that are wide open – especially in congressional districts that look much different.

 That's because they were redrawn by the Pennsylvania Supreme Court earlier this year to eliminate the heavily gerrymandered map approved by state legislators in 2012 and challenged in court last year.